Saturday, May 21, 2011

 1994: All-4-One jumped from 8 to 1 with "I Swear" to take over the top spot from "The Sign" by Ace of Base".
 The group would spend the next 11 weeks at the top.

-2000: Whitney Houston led the way on the U.K. album chart with her Greatest Hits package.
+2000: Whitney Houston led the way on the U.K. Album chart with her Greatest Hits package.

 2003: Ike Turner was refused entry into Japan because of a past drug conviction for cocaine.
 Hopefully wife-beating also qualifies for denial of entry.
+(Note: one website shows the date as May 20, though there is no credible corroboration of that date.)

 2004: The Eagles appeared in concert at the Journal Pavilion in Albuquerque, New Mexico.